Making an Impact for Education on World Distance Learning Day

 A Pioneer in Distance Learning—Online

-As the years and decades went by, technology caught up to the needs of distance learners, offering a faster, and more responsive way to learn and earn a degree online.
-Grantham College of Engineering was on the leading-edge of online learning, offering degree programs for students around the world via the internet as early as the 90s from its location in Slidell, La.
+As the years and decades went by, technology caught up to the needs of distance learners — offering a faster, more responsive way to learn and earn a degree online.
+Grantham College of Engineering was at the forefront of online learning, offering degree programs to students around the world via the internet as early as the 90s from its location in Slidell, La.
 In 2002, the college would change its name to Grantham University, add a business school, and expand its online degree offerings and capabilities.

 These capabilities were tested in 2005 following the destruction caused by Hurricane Katrina throughout the region.
-All but one building of the university’s campus was destroyed, prompting a pre-mature relocation to Kansas City, Mo.
-As staff, administrators, and faculty moved to Kansas City, the online learning hardly missed a beat.
+All but one building of the university’s campus was destroyed, prompting a relocation to Kansas City, Mo.
+As staff, administrators, and faculty moved to Kansas City, students seamlessly relied on our online learning systems to continue their studies.

 World Distance Learning Day – August 31!

-To this day, with the strength and support of our recent merger with the University of Arkansas System, UA Grantham is well positioned to continue providing the high-quality distance education our students deserve.
+To this day, with the resources and support available to the university as a result of its joining the University of Arkansas System, UA Grantham is well positioned to continue providing the high-quality distance education our students deserve.
 That will never change.
 In fact, we are dedicated to continuing pioneer innovations in distance learning.

 Today and every day, but especially on August 31, you are invited to join us in celebrating the difference distance learning can make in all our lives.
 Then, a couple of weeks later, you can join us again as we celebrate National Online Learning Day.